sebastiancarlos/yas-qwin/README.md

 ## Features 🌈

-YAS-QWIN is the remarkably lightweight, command-line interface that gives you some raw SQL to your _prequel_ (that being your arguments and options).
+YAS-QWIN is a command-line interface that gives you some raw SQL.
 And hold up, if you daily-drive SQLite, we run the query for you, homie!

 Check these fabulous features: